durierem/dotrs/README.md

 ## Usage

 The following is an overview of the basic workflow with Dotrs.
-For an exhaustive list of available commands and their options, see
+For an exhaustive list of available commands and their options, see the `--help` option.

-`$ dotrs --help`

 ### Workflow